Gavin-Bowers/lampCode/README.md

 	Install Python 3.10.
 Look up how if you need to.
 The tutorial should tell you to edit the environment variables so you can access it anywhere.
 Make sure to do so

 Step 2.
-	Install pip
+	Install pip.
 Download the installer by opening a terminal and running

 		curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py